Spontaneous orbital magnetization of mesoscopic dipole dimers: Linear response approach

 Remarkably, when the full expression \eqref{eq:chi_dimer} of the ZFS of the interacting dimer is considered, and when both nanoparticles are either paramagnetic or diamagnetic (i.e., $\chi_1\chi_2>0$), there appears a divergence in $\chi^{\sigma\sigma}$ for the polarization-dependent critical value $\chi_1\chi_2|_\mathrm{c}=({9}/{16\pi^2\eta_\sigma^2})(d/a)^6$.
 Such a divergence of the ZFS within our linear response approach of Eq.~\eqref{eq:M_i_linear} marks the presence of a magnetic instability.
 In the case where the two nanoparticles have opposite magnetic responses ($\chi_1\chi_2<0$), no such instability is present.
 Assuming that both nanoparticles have the same ZFS ($\chi_1=\chi_2=\chi$), we obtain the critical susceptibility

 which crucially depends on the interparticle separation distance (scaled with the nanoparticle radius) as $(d/a)^3$.
 Considering an interparticle distance $d=3a$, we have $\chi_\mathrm{c}^z\simeq3.22$ ($\chi_\mathrm{c}^{x,y}\simeq6.45$) for the longitudinal (transverse) direction.
-Such very high values are certainly not attainable in bulk materials, but we will discuss later if the large orbital magnetic response of finite-size nanoparticles \cite{gomez18_PRB} can give enough scope to observe such a magnetic instability.
+Such very high values are certainly not attainable in bulk materials, but we will later discuss if the large orbital magnetic response of finite-size nanoparticles \cite{gomez18_PRB} can give enough scope to observe such a magnetic instability.

-The above-mentioned divergence of the ZFS of the dimer \eqref{eq:chi_dimer} signaling the presence of a magnetic instability leads to an infinite magnetization of the dimer at finite external field, which is obviously unphysical.
-Such a behavior, due to the linear response assumption of Eq.~\eqref{eq:M_i_linear}, is not valid for large effective magnetic fields $H_i$.
-In the following, we shall introduce a model (before tackling the more realistic microscopic description of Ref.~\cite{gomez18_PRB} in Sec.~\ref{sec:micro}) which yields a finite value of the total magnetization of the nanoparticle dimer, giving much insight into the physics at stage.
+The above-mentioned divergence of the dimer ZFS \eqref{eq:chi_dimer}, signaling the presence of a magnetic instability, results in an infinite magnetization of the dimer at finite external field, which is obviously unphysical.
+Such a behavior, following from the linear response assumption of Eq.~\eqref{eq:M_i_linear}, is not valid for large effective magnetic fields $H_i$.
+In the following, we shall introduce a model (before tackling the more realistic microscopic description of Ref.~\cite{gomez18_PRB} in Sec.~\ref{sec:micro}) which yields a finite value of the total magnetization of the nanoparticle dimer, giving much insight into the physics at play.